zeiss-microscopy/OAD/Workshops/2019_MIAP_Zeiss_OAD/04_zen_image_analysis/README.md

 ***

-More Information about ZEN Intellesis and Example Scripts can be found here: [ZEN Intellesis Trainable Segmentation](/Scripts/Intellesis_and_MachineLearning/README.md)
+More Information about ZEN Intellesis and Example Scripts can be found here: [Machine Learning - ZEN Intellesis Trainable Segmentation](/Machine_Learning/README.md)